 What is the purpose of garbage collection in java, and when is it used?

 The purpose of garbage collection is to identify and discard objects that are no longer needed by a program so that their resources can be reclaimed and reused.
 A Java object is subject to garbage collection when it becomes unreachable to the program in which it is used.

 With respect to multithreading, synchronization is the capability to control the access of multiple threads to shared resources.
 Without synchronization, it is possible for one thread to modify a shared variable while another thread is in the process of using or updating the same shared variable.
 This usually leads to significant errors.

 The thread could be implemented by using a runnable interface or by inheriting from the Thread class.
 The former is more advantageous, ‘cause when you are going for multiple inheritances, the only interface can help.

-Q5: What are pass by reference and pass by value?
+What is pass by reference and pass by value?

 The map is Interface and HashMap is a class that implements that.